Minhaz00/Docker-Docs/Chapter 7/Running a web server in a docker container/README.md

 # Running an NGINX Web Server in a Docker Container

-## Introduction

 This guide provides step-by-step instructions to set up and run an NGINX web server inside a Docker container.
 NGINX is a powerful web server and reverse proxy that is widely used for serving static content, load balancing, and more.
-Docker is a platform that allows you to easily create, deploy, and run applications in containers.
-By combining NGINX with Docker, you can achieve a highly portable and easily maintainable web server setup.
+Docker is a platform that allows us to easily create, deploy, and run applications in containers.

-## Prerequisites

-Before starting, ensure you have the following installed on your system:

-- Docker: Follow the official [Docker installation guide](https://docs.docker.com/get-docker/) for your operating system.
-- Basic knowledge of command line operations.

 ## Steps to Run NGINX in a Docker Container

 ### 1. Pull the NGINX Docker Image

-First, you need to pull the NGINX image from Docker Hub.
-Open your terminal and run:
+First, we need to pull the NGINX image from Docker Hub.
+Open the terminal and run:

 ```sh
 docker pull nginx